juniorz/juniorz/README.md

 ### Hi there 👋

+I (ocasionally) write at [PlatformOwl.com](https://platformowl.com/).

+⭐ are not endorsements but a list of things I want to find again.

 <!--
 **juniorz/juniorz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.